 In 2004 I opened my private practice in beautiful Eagle River, above the iconic Sleepy Dog Cafe and resided there for a good 8 years.

 My treatment approach is to provide support and practical feedback to help people resolve current problems and long-standing patterns that have prevented them from living the life they dream of.
-I incorporate a blend of conventional and alternatives approaches, drawing upon a variety of styles and techniques to incorporate what will be most helpful for each client.
-With sensitivity and compassion, I work with each client to help them build on their strengths to identify and achieve individual life goals.
+I incorporate a blend of conventional, alternatives, and creative,artistic approaches, drawing upon a variety of styles and techniques to incorporate what will be most helpful for each client.
+Working with sensitivity and compassion, I work with each client to help them build on their strengths to identify and achieve individual life goals.
 (In other words, we work together, it’s not about me telling you what you that you should do this or that, and and I like to see myself as your partner in the process, not the answer to our problems… I’m more the expert on change, you are the expert on YOU).
 You will often find me in the “art” room using all kinds of artistic mediums (painting, collaging, mixed media journal books, loom-weaving just to name a few) with my clients during therapy sessions.
 Equally so, I spend a large amount of time using EMDR with my clients who have experienced trauma.